jrimensnyder/Automated-ELK-Stack-Deployment/README.md

   - How each beat was installed
   - Machines Being Monitored

-- How to Use the Ansible Build - I will conduct an investigation into traffic on our virtual network through our ELK Stack Server containing Elasticsearch Logstash, and Kibana.
+- How to Use the Ansible Build - We will conduct an investigation into traffic on our virtual network through our ELK Stack Server containing Elasticsearch Logstash, and Kibana.
+The purpose of this investigation to validate that our ELK Stack monitoring system is working properly.

 ------------------------------------------------------------------------